apache/turbine-archetypes/src/main/resources/archetype-resources/docs/README.md

 ## About this archetype

-Turbine Version: Turbine 6.02 Turbine-webapp-6.x
+Turbine Version: Turbine x ~ Turbine-webapp-x

 ### Integration Test (if you checked out this [Archetype Generate Repository](https://github.com/apache/turbine-archetypes.git))